-Rare early regional map of Marion District, South Carolina, from Mills' highly important atlas.
+Rare early regional map of Marion District, South Carolina, from Robert Mills' highly important atlas of the state.

-Robert Mills, who was born in Charleston in 1781.
+Robert Mills was born in Charleston in 1781.
 Mills served as state architect for South Carolina, designing the Lunatic Asylum and many local courthouses, and later won the contest to design the Washington Monument in Washington, DC.
-The atlas, made for the South Carolina State Legislature, contains 28 district maps and this state map, made from a state sponsored survey of all the districts.
+The atlas, made for the South Carolina State Legislature, contains 28 district maps and a state map, made from a state-sponsored survey of all the districts.